-Boston mayor: Surge in evictions could worsen virus outbreak
+Head of veterans home resigns amid charges over virus deaths

-BOSTON (AP) - The looming end of a state ban on evictions could lead to new cases of the coronavirus and economic and housing problems for thousands, Boston Mayor Marty Walsh warned Friday.
+The looming end of a state ban on evictions could lead to new cases of the coronavirus and economic and housing problems for thousands, Boston Mayor Marty Walsh warned Friday.

 Massachusetts’ ban on evictions is set to expire Oct.
 17. Without the protection in place, many people struggling to pay rent during the pandemic will have no choice but to move in with others or scramble for housing, Walsh said, potentially putting them at greater risk of exposure.